ryyppy/rescript-promise/README.md

 # rescript-promise

-This is a proposal for a better ReScript promise binding that unfortunately **is not** zero-cost, and introduces some small overhead.
+This is a proposal for a better ReScript promise binding which aims to be as close to JS workflows as possible.

 > See the [PROPOSAL.md](./PROPOSAL.md) for the rationale and design decisions.

-**Quick feature summary:**
+**Feature Overview:**

 - `t-first` bindings
-- Fully compatible with core `Js.Promise.t` type
+- Fully compatible with the builtin `Js.Promise.t` type
-- `map` function for transforming values in a promise chain
+- `map` for transforming values in a promise chain
-- `catch` function for catching any JS or ReScript errors (all represented as an `exn` value)
+- `catch` for catching any JS or ReScript errors (all represented as an `exn` value)
-- `then` function for chaining nested promises
+- `then` for chaining nested promises
-- `all` and `race` function for running promises concurrently
+- `all` and `race` for running promises concurrently
-- `finally` function for arbitrary tasks after a promise rejected / resolved
+- `finally` for arbitrary tasks after a promise has rejected / resolved

-This binding aims to be as close to the JS APIs and workflows as possible and requires a small runtime layer for fixing nested promises in ReScript.
+- Globally accessible `Promise` module that doesn't collide with `Js.Promise`

 **Non-Goals of `rescript-promise`:**